 Due to the seemingly random nature of the checker site, a whitehat Twitter user, @thesquashSH, created a fake phishing version of the Equifax checker in an attempt to spoof the vulnerabilities of the original.
 The Equifax representatives on Twitter then accidentally distributed this fake link, leading to further reputation damage for Equifax.

 The breach is a clear case in which basic security measures, such as a web application firewall and software patch management, could have prevented a hack of colossal scale from happening.
-It is the responsibility of all businesses and security professionals to prevent these simple mistakes from occuring.
+It is the responsibility of all businesses and security professionals to prevent these simple mistakes from occurring.

 Banks and other companies that deal with sensitive or financial information must use every relevant method of cybersecurity to prevent attacks.
-The fact that so many businesses are still not investing in appropriate protections and continue to make simple mistakes suggests that, despite cybersecurity concerns being a priority, in many cases they aren’t being addressed appropriately.
+The fact that so many businesses are still not investing in appropriate protections and continue to make simple mistakes suggests that, despite cybersecurity concerns being a priority, in many cases, they aren’t being addressed appropriately.